eove/orca/docs/story/verify-workflow.md

 "That would give us a full audit trail of what happened so that if anything strange happens, we can analyse a lot without actually starting the offline root CA" Adira added.

+"And without needing to go back into the past, hide behind the curtains and find out what really occurred..."
+Jules thought.

 "That seems good to me."
-Jules concluded.
+He concluded.

 Six years passed since then.
 The company grew a lot and Hole-in-one was concidered as success by all counts.